libgamera/GAMERA/docs/energy_loss.md

  - adiabatic losses
  - pp cooling (assuming only pp interactions)
  - ionization losses (assuming hydrogen and a 10% of helium)

+To compute the ionization losses we need to activate them first.
+This is done via the function `fp.SetIonization()` (they are not available by default).